Battlepillars/Wro/README.md

 The existing chassis was originally equipped with an **all-wheel drive system**, which would have generally met the competition requirements.
 However, the existing **steering mechanism** did not allow a sufficient **steering angle**, making maneuvers such as exiting a parking space in a single move during the parking challenge impossible.
 To improve the steering angle, an alternative solution was developed: the design of an entirely **new front axle** (<a href="#steering">cf. Chapter “Steering”</a>).

-During the conversion, retaining the **front-wheel drive** was not possible, as the existing **universal joints** mechanically limited the increased steering angle.
+During the conversion, **retaining the front-wheel drive** was not possible, as the existing **universal joints** mechanically limited the increased steering angle.
 Therefore, the original all-wheel drive was deactivated and replaced with a **rear-wheel drive system**.
-This configuration provides sufficient **power transmission** for **low-speed**, precise control, while also decoupling the steering from drive influences — a particular advantage when navigating the obstacle course with precision.
+This configuration provides sufficient power transmission for low-speed, precise control, while also decoupling the steering from drive influences — a particular advantage when navigating the obstacle course with precision.

-### **Motor**
+### <u>**Motor**</u>
 The existing **brushed motor** was compared to various other **motor types** as part of a comparative analysis.
 To evaluate their respective advantages and disadvantages, an online literature review was conducted.
 In addition to the brushed motor, the **brushless motor** and the **stepper motor** were identified as relevant alternatives.

-**Brushless motor:**
+- **Brushless motor:**
-This type generally offers higher power output compared to the brushed motor installed in the model vehicle.
-However, since high top speed is not required for the competition, this advantage was deemed non-essential.
+This type generally offers **higher power output** compared to the brushed motor installed in the model vehicle.
+However, since high top speed is **not required** for the competition, this advantage was deemed non-essential.
 Furthermore, brushless motors exhibit limited controllability at low rotational speeds, which complicates precise navigation through the obstacle course.

-**Stepper motor:**
+- **Stepper motor:**
-Stepper motors are known for their high control precision, but their operation is comparatively complex.
+Stepper motors are known for their high control precision, but their operation is **comparatively complex**.
 In addition, they are associated with high power consumption, larger physical size, and low maximum speed, making them unsuitable for the intended application.

-Based on this analysis, it was decided to continue using the **brushed motor** already integrated into the model car, as it represents the most functional and technically appropriate solution under the given conditions.
+Based on this analysis, it was decided to **continue using the brushed motor** already integrated into the model car, as it represents the most functional and technically appropriate solution under the given conditions.

 <table align="center">
     <tr>